Spring Election Type A Notice - County

-See the Running for Local Office page for more details and the required forms.
-Offices that will be up for election in April 2022 include:
+See the Running for Local Office page with the Wisconsin Election Commission for more details and the required forms.

 General Election Resources